Spain banking audit key to European bailout talks

-MADRID, June 6 (Reuters) - Spain, Germany and EU policymakers are in intense discussions on how to help Madrid recapitalise its troubled banks, but no decisions can be made until the first phase of an independent banking audit is completed this month, sources said.
+MADRID (Reuters) - Spain, Germany and EU policymakers are in intense discussions on how to help Madrid recapitalize its troubled banks, but no decisions can be made until the first phase of an independent banking audit is completed this month, sources said.

 A series of reforms to Spain’s financial system have failed to persuade investors that huge losses from a 2008 property market crash have been fully addressed, and doubts about the cost of a final rescue have deepened the euro zone debt crisis.